 On December 7, 2009, plaintiff Nazomi Communications ("Nazomi") filed a complaint in the Eastern District of Texas against WD and seven other companies alleging infringement of U.S. Patent Nos.
 7,080,362 and 7,225,436.
 Nazomi dismissed the Eastern District of Texas suit after filing a similar complaint in the Central District of California on February 8, 2010.
 The case was subsequently transferred to the Northern District of California on October 14, 2010.
 The complaint seeks injunctive relief and unspecified monetary damages, fees and costs.
 The asserted patents allegedly relate to processor cores capable of Java hardware acceleration.
 In August 2012, the Court dismissed WD on summary judgment for non-infringement.
-If Nazomi appeals this decision, WD intends to continue to defend itself vigorously in this matter.
+Nazomi filed a notice of appeal on January 16, 2013.
+WD intends to continue to defend itself vigorously in this matter.

 On January 5, 2010, plaintiff Enova Technology Corporation ("Enova") filed a complaint in the District of Delaware against WD and Initio Corporation alleging infringement of U.S. Patent Nos.
 7,136,995 and 7,386,734.
 Enova subsequently amended its complaint to include an additional party and additionally allege infringement of U.S. Patent No. 7,900,057.
 The amended complaint seeks injunctive relief and unspecified monetary damages, fees and costs.
 The asserted patents allegedly relate to real time full disk encryption application specific integrated circuits, or ASICs.
-A trial in the matter is scheduled to begin on February 25, 2013.
-WD intends to defend itself vigorously in this matter.
+On February 20, 2013, WD and Enova reached a settlement in this matter for an amount that was not material to the Company's financial position, results of operations or cash flows.